Archive-663/.github/profile/README.md

 "You rocks think you're so smart."<br />
 "That's alright.
 I'm exactly where I'm supposed to be."<br />
-"When in rains, the world pays attention -- be the rain."
+"When in rains, the world pays attention -- be the rain."<br />
+"Santana did what with Rob Thomas?!"

 ### Links